brillout/wildcard-api/docs/blog/rpc-as-default.md

 [RPC](/docs/what-is-rpc.md#what-is-rpc)
 is rarely considered as the default choice.

+If you want to build an API
-For a large project with many developers and many third-party developers, ignoring RPC makes sense: you need a structured API and RPC's schemaless nature is no fit.
+for a large project that has many developers and many third-party developers, then it makes sense to ignore RPC: you need an API that has structure and RPC's schemaless nature is no fit.

 But,
 for a prototype that needs only few API endpoints,